Morton National Park: Location and features

 The most notable attractions are the Fitzroy Falls that are located adjacent to the main road linking the Southern Highlands with the upper South Coast and lower Illawarra regions, via Kangaroo Valley; and the Pigeon House Mountain that is located west of Milton.
-The National Parks & Wildlife Service–managed park consists mostly of a flat plateau dissected by steep gorges, tilting gently to the northeast.
+The NSW National Parks and Wildlife Service–managed park consists mostly of a flat plateau dissected by steep gorges, tilting gently to the northeast.
 The boundaries of the park extend from Bundanoon south to the west of Ulladulla and the park contains part of the Budawang Range.
 To the south of the park is the adjacent Budawang National Park.
-In the north section of the park, the Fitzroy Falls and the Belmore Falls plunge off the plateaux into rainforest gullies.
+In the north section of the park, the Fitzroy Falls and the Belmore Falls plunge off the plateau into rainforest gullies.
 The Shoalhaven River flows in the north and northwest sections of the park.
 In the east is Mount Tianjara, with an elevation of 768 m above sea level.